Cray-HPE/docs-csm/operations/network/management_network/aruba/cable_diagnostics.md

 IFNAME
 ```

-## Expected Results
+## Expected results

-1. Administrators can enter diagnostics mode successfully
+- Administrators can enter diagnostics mode successfully
-1. Administrators can test the cable and see the results in the CLI output
+- Administrators can test the cable and see the results in the CLI output

 [Back to Index](README.md)